As a university, we offer a range of benefits for our staff. We also offer schemes which relate to further staff benefits.

 As well as having a culture where people work hard but are able to leave at sensible times, we recognise the importance of supporting staff during periods of maternity, paternity and adoption leave, offering occupational maternity pay in addition to statutory pay, and giving additional paternity leave of up to 4 weeks.
 Read about our care leave policies and guidance.

-We have a highly recommended Ofsted registered nursery for children aged from 6 weeks to 4 years.
+UEA has an Outstanding Ofsted rated nursery for children from 3 months to school age.
 You can benefit from tax advantages by paying for the nursery via UEA's Salary Sacrifice Scheme.

 Health and wellbeing